dseguy/php-error-messages/messages/cannot-redefine-class-constant.rst

 At the enumeration level, the naming conflict may arise between a case and a const: the error message is then the same.

+This error applies to class constants, and there is a different error for global constants.

 Example
 _______